PKU-Alignment/omnisafe/README.md

 --------------------------------------------------------------------------------

 OmniSafe is an infrastructural framework designed to accelerate safe reinforcement learning (RL) research by providing a comprehensive and reliable benchmark for safe RL algorithms.
-Safe RL intends to develop algorithms that minimize the risk of unintended harm or unsafe behavior.
+SafeRL intends to develop algorithms that minimize the risk of unintended harm or unsafe behavior.

 The key features of OmniSafe: